Skip navigation

 CLOSE

+Northumbria University has an established reputation for excellence and innovation in nursing education.
 We are working closely with our NHS partners to deliver a pre-registration Nursing Science course that embodies the Nursing and Midwifery Council’s ‘FutureNurse’ standards, to equip you to lead your profession.

-Northumbria’s Nursing learning experience
+Northumbria’s Nursing Learning Experience

 You will study partially at our Coach Lane Campus, and partially on placement, with both strands running alongside each other to give an integrated approach to theory and practice.
 Study abroad opportunities may be available.